The white stone houses, called Trulli, with the characteristic cone shaped roofs in the Abruzzo region, Italy

 What’s the word order for negative sentences in Italian?

-To transform an affirmative sentence into a negative sentence in Italian, just add the negative non(not) before the verb, without altering the basic SVO order.
+To transform an into a in Italian, just add the negative non(not) before the verb, without altering the basic SVO order.

 subjectnonverbobject